OrbitalEnterprises/eve-market-strategies/chapters/02-arbitrage.md

 ![Opportunities (bar) and Profit (line) by Day of Week](img/ex8_cell8.PNG)

-With the caution that we're only looking at three months of data, we can draw some interesting conclusions from these results:
+With the caution that we're only looking at three months of data in a single region, we can draw some interesting conclusions from these results:

 * Tuesday has a slight edge in terms of number of opportunities, but is the clear favorite in terms of profitability.
 * Despite having a large opportunity count, the weekends are not as profitable as we might expect.